dirkarnez/cpk/README.md

 5. `TARGET_TAG` should stick to the original versioning practice (eg. some may version "v2.5.1", some may version "2.5.1")
 6. `TARGET_LIBRARY` is the library name, it should follow the original name
 7. There should be a centralized repository store the information of prebuilt libraries (exactly like `npm`)
-8. The creation of prebuilt libraries and their repository should be automated in GitHub action and repository template
+8. The creation of prebuilt libraries and their repository should be automated in GitHub action and repository template (`gcc -dumpversion` gets "8.1.0")
 9. `cpk` and the supporting library repositories should also support listing include paths for easier development in VSCode
 10. For C/C++ projects using `cpk`, there should not be any configuration files needed - `cpk` should only depend on (read / write) explicit `cmake` file complying project onfiguration (`find_package` in `CMakeLists.txt`)
 11. `cpk` should leave room for modifying third-party libraries (for example: editing original `CMakeLists.txt` and may / may not submit PR in a **fork repo** and rebuilding prebuilts, including ad-hoc /private redirection of libraries